 - Check every time your account backends to fulfill orders.

 Without using software and automation, this strategy is probably becoming burdensome really quickly.
-That’s why you should consider using a third-party app to manage and connect your different channels.
+That’s why you should consider using an eBay and Shopify inventory management app to manage and connect your different channels.

 Nembol is an app designed to help retailers sell on multiple channels effortlessly, relying on several tools and features that help speed up and simplify every stage of seller business: from mass listing, to quantity syncing and restocking.